How to change the password of an email account in cPanel

 Log in to your cPanel account using your main username and password.

-On the cPanel main page, locate the Email section and click on Email Accounts.
+On the cPanel main page, locate the Email section and click Email Accounts.

 3. Find the email account